 • Wear a sports bra with no metal pieces (no underwire, no adjustable straps, no metal fasteners), OR be prepared to remove bra prior to scan.

-• Please refer to our MEG Scan Guidelines for more information.
+• Please refer to our MEG Scan Guidelines (lower on page) for more information.

 What Should You Expect During The Scan?